 Bargain Deal: £4.65

-Earth has lots of ice: icebergs, ice sheets and sea ice.
-Take a look at the different kinds of ice on earth.
+Galileo was an astronomer and physicist who lived in Italy in the 16th century.
+He was one of the first people to carry out experiments to find out about the world around him.
 Fast Forward Instructional Texts are especially designed for teacher-led guided or shared reading sessions with less-able readers (either individuals or groups at the same level) and form the core of Fast Forward’s finely-levelled approach.
 Vibrant illustrations and photographs are paired with engaging, varied topics and stories to ensure that there’s something for every type of reader.
 Audio to accompany each Instructional Text can be downloaded from www.scholastic.co.uk/fastforwardaudio.
 Fast Forward books are for struggling readers, but with an interest level of 9-14 years.
 To ensure that children are given every opportunity to succeed in their reading, the introduction of new words is one new word for every 16 known words (1:16).
 Unlike levelled reading programmes for younger children, Fast Forward introduces more complex sentences at the earliest levels.
 Engage your less confident readers and improve reading attainment with Fast Forward.
 This series offers a wide range of age-appropriate, high-interest readers for children in Key Stage 2 and 3 who are struggling to make progress with their reading.
 Each book has been carefully levelled to ensure steady progression with a range of text types introduced which children can use as a model for their own writing.

-Keeping Food Safe: an exposition on the proper way to prepare and store food.
-The Farmer’s Market: a response on the benefit of buying food from a farmers’ market.
-Text type: exposition and response; Genre: non-fiction PM Writing 4 provides: writing goals that guide and support teachers and students instructional content for the conventions and composition of extending or advanced writing content that promotes writing to construct meaning across the curriculum in a variety of text forms teaching and learning approaches that promote choice and authenticity in writing for a variety of purposes and audiences.
+Humpback Whales: a recount told from the perspective of a tour guide on a whale watching boat.Gentle Giant of the Sea: a description told in the format of a poem.
+Text type: recount and description; Genre: fiction PM Writing 4 provides: writing goals that guide and support teachers and students instructional content for the conventions and composition of extending or advanced writing content that promotes writing to construct meaning across the curriculum in a variety of text forms teaching and learning approaches that promote choice and authenticity in writing for a variety of purposes and audiences.
 PM Writing is a complete learning, teaching and assessment package that develops the writing process throughout the primary phase.
 It provides explicit and systematic instruction in writing, incorporating shared, guided and independent writing and linked independent reading.